“stone upon stone, a palace - value upon value, a structure”

 }

-We could define a dialogue options for specific NPC in an imaginary RPG game for example like this:
+We could define dialogue tree with desired probabilities for a specific NPC in an imaginary RPG game for example like this:

 {